Dalia-Saeed/React-Project-Travel-Planner-App/README.md

-✈️ # Project Idea: Travel Planner App
+ # Project Idea:✈️ Travel Planner App
 ## Description:
 A travel planner application that helps users organize their trips by displaying popular destinations, weather, and accommodation options.
 Users can save and manage planned trips based on date and location.